 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy is a hardcover edition that was published by Ace Books on February 2, 2016 and has 352 pages.
+fantasy that was published by Ace Books on February 2, 2016 and has 352 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Solstice Wood, In the Forests of Serre, The Bards of Bone Plain, Ombria in Shadow, Alphabet of Thorn, Od Magic, Harrowing the Dragon, Song for the Basilisk, Wonders of the Invisible World, Winter Rose